Early History of the Church of the Atonement

 We have no pictures of Fr.
 Davidson, and when he left Atonement in 1903 The Clarion gives no mention of his departure.
 He then spent a year with the Chicago City mission and lived on Warren Boulevard on the city’s west side.
 In 1904 he became the rector at St. Paul's Cathedral in Oklahoma City.

-Current parishioner, John Waters, who helped to preserve the extensive archives of our parish, prepared these drawings that show the changes to the church edifice and parish house over between 1901 and 1924.
+Current parishioner, John Waters, who helped to preserve the extensive archives of our parish, prepared the drawings below that show the changes to the church edifice and parish house over between 1901 and 1924.

 Architectural Drawings by John Waters